Frequently Asked Questions

 Health insurance has many limits (as to what hospital you can use, what doctors you can see, what treatment you may get and how often you can get treatment).
 You will have to pay for co-pays and deductibles.
 Your health insurance will only cover you and your immediate family.
 Your health insurance will not cover other passengers in the car (like mom, dad, cousins, uncles, niece, nephews and friends!)
 Your “med-pay” covers everyone in the car and does not have the same limitations as your health insurance.

-We take ALL insurances (Medicare, Health insurance, Auto insurance, but Medicaid).
+We accepted MOST of the insurances (auto insurance, health insurance, medicare).
+We don't take Medicaid.
 Depending on your plan, it may or may not cover your care though.
 We can help you with verifying your coverage if you want.

 AUTO ACCIDENT RELATED QUESTIONS: